alam-faisal/vff_tn/README.md

 Finds fast forwarding circuits for Hamiltonian evolution by representing the ansatz circuit as layers of MPOs.

-Written using NumPy (and soon with Numba acceleration)
+Written using NumPy (and a little bit of JAX)

 mpo.py contains the MPO class